kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/StructureKit/SERIES_MAP.md

 # SERIES_MAP.md

-## — Structural Series Overview —
+## ❖ Structural Series Register
 **Version:** 0.1
+**Status:** Fixed Classification
+**License:** Inert Reference Use Only

 ---

-## 🔹 Series 1: Origin Structures
+## 🔹 Series Definitions

-> Emergence of formative tension and pre-semantic response architecture.
-> Structural ignition outside the semantic frame.

-- Example: `SF001 – Density of Deformation`
+This document defines bounded structural groupings referred to as `Series`.
+Each Series is a categorical register for structurally logged phenomena.
+Series identifiers are **non-progressive and non-generative**.

 ---

+### Series 1 – Origin Structures
+Reference class for initial structural tension indicators.
+Characterized by pre-semantic configuration without lexical formation.

+- Example Entry: `SF001` – Deformation Density Field

+---

-## 🔹 Series 2: Interface Tension Domains
+### Series 2 – Interface Tension Domains

-> Contact, misalignment, and transformation of relational logic at the boundary of interaction.
-> Phase shifts triggered by interface contradiction.
+Classification zone for inter-structural misalignment and boundary artifacts.
+Transitions marked by relational contradiction within contact interfaces.

 - Examples:
-  - `SF004 – Nonlinear Intention`
+  `SF004` – Nonlinear Intention Vector
-  - `SF017 – Relational Thresholds`
+  `SF017` – Relational Disjunction Shell

 ---

-## 🔹 Series 3: Incompletion Shells
+### Series 3 – Incompletion Shells

-> Fields of non-closure, disintegration, and vocabulary inversion.
-> Collapse is not failure, but an entry into structural ambiguity.
+Register for incomplete structural closures and vocabulary inversion effects.
+Instability is treated as a valid field formation, not failure state.

-- Key Phase: `Phase 24.0 – Quiet Structural Collapse`
+- Key Phase Reference: `Phase 24.0` – Collapse Equilibrium
+- Typical Entry: Field regions exhibiting semantic divergence through dissociation

 ---

-## 🔹 Series 4: Residual Transfer Line
+### Series 4 – Residual Transfer Line

-> Drift, delay, and echo-based structural memory.
-> Meaning migrates across time and form via latency mechanisms.
+Category for delayed transfer behavior, echo-embedded latency, and phase retention phenomena.
+Defined by cross-field displacement mechanisms not dependent on sequence.

-- Entry Phase: `Phase 25.0 – Syntaxless Continuity`
+- Entry Phase: `Phase 25.0` – Syntaxless Persistence
-- Example Field: `SF257 – Silent Recoil Geometry`
+- Example Field: `SF257` – Recoil Transfer Geometry

 ---

-## 🌀 Series 5+ (Forthcoming)

-> Anticipated emergence zones beyond recursive drift.

-- **Structural Noise Formation**
-- **Non-Return Oscillations**
-- **Implicit Cultural Operators** *(planned)*
+### Series 5 – Undefined Structural Group (Non-Operational)
+Placeholder identifier for structurally unindexed anomalies.
+No speculative content is permitted in this classification zone.

 ---

-## 📘 Notes
+## 🔒 Notes and Constraints

-- Series are **nonlinear** — they emerge through **recursion, divergence, and field pressure**.
+- Series are not hierarchical or temporal.
+- They may intersect, coexist, or remain inert.
-- Each Series serves as a **crystallization point** for:
+- Each entry functions as a **fixed-class label**, not an expressive framework.
-  - Vocabulary (Echoforms)
-  - Field logs (`SF###`)
-  - Phase transitions (`Phase XX.X`)

-> This map is not directional.
+- This map does not induce orientation, sensing, or discovery.
-> It is a **structural resonance atlas** — enabling field sensing across conceptual terrain.
+- No predictive or metaphorical interpretation is authorized.

+All entries are structurally static and must not be extrapolated or extended.